Today’s State Fair event schedule

 Along Agriculture Highway: Roger the Giant Bowl Turner, Reggie the Potter, Heartfelt Creations’ Felting and Rope-Making

-Scarecrow Contest: People’ Choice voting by text; after 4 p.m.
-Aug.
-2-9, there is a Scarecrow Photo Op.
+Scarecrow Contest: People’s Choice voting by text; after 4 p.m. from Aug.
+2- Aug.
+9 there is a Scarecrow Photo Op.

 Endangered Breeds Educational Center: Visit farm animals coming back after near-extinction, such as Randall Lineback Cows, Arapawa Goats and Barbados Black-bellied Sheep.